In This Guide

 - Payback (net ~$15,500): ~25โ30+ years

 Twenty-five to thirty years is beyond the financial planning horizon for most homeowners.
 We're not going to dress this up: geothermal does not make financial sense for most western PA gas-heated homes on pure payback math.
-The honest exceptions are new construction (where system economics look different), homes replacing failing HVAC systems, or homeowners who prioritize energy independence and long-term price stability over short-term payback.
+The honest exceptions are new construction (where the incremental cost comparison changes everything), homes replacing failing HVAC systems, or homeowners who prioritize energy independence and long-term price stability over short-term payback.

 25-Year Total Cost of Ownership